FlipperPA/at-t-pihole/README.md

 ### Setting a Fixed IP Address

 The AT&T BGW320-505 router uses IP address `192.168.1.254` as the gateway address; in this example, I'll use `192.168.1.10` for the Pi Hole.
+First, enter your router's configuration at http://192.168.1.254 and:

+* Click `Home Network`, then `IP Allocation`
+*

-At the prompt, bring up the NetworkManager configuration tool:
+Open an SSH terminal to your Pi Hole again, and bring up the NetworkManager configuration tool:

 ```
 sudo nmtui